 As for USDA loan pre-approval, below we have listed some important factors:

 - USDA credit score qualifications: 620 and above credit score is required by most lenders.
-Additional requirements may apply in for any home buyers that have had past credit hardships like a bankruptcy, short sale, foreclosure, etc
+Additional requirements may apply for any home buyers that have had past credit hardships like bankruptcy, short sale, foreclosure, etc

 - Debt to income ratios (DTI): Lenders will take a look at your housing and total debt-to-income ratio.
 The PITI (mortgage principal, interest, taxes and home insurance) must be less than 30 percent of your monthly income.
 All additional monthly debt can be no more than 42 percent of your income.
 These limits can be slightly exceeded sometimes with strong compensating factors (high credit scores, etc)